bdamon/MuscleDTI_Toolbox/Help/Help-for-signal2tensor2.md

 d_m = signal2tensor2(signal_v, dir_m, b)

 ### The input arguments are:
-* <i>signal_v</i>: A column vector of image signals, the first element of which is the unweighted signal, and the other elements of which correspond to the directions specified by the rows of dir_m
+* <i>signal_v</i>: A column vector of image signals, the first element of which is the unweighted signal and the other elements of which correspond to the directions specified by the rows of <i>dir_m </i>

 * <i>dir_m</i>: A matrix containing the X, Y, and Z components of unit-length vectors describing the diffusion-sensitizing directions; it has dimensions of (Number of Directions x 3)